stefan-m-lenz/BoltzmannMachines.jl/README.md

 ## Types of Boltzmann Machines

+### Restricted Boltzmann Machines
-The package contains the following types of RBMs:
+The package contains the following types of RBMs (subtypes of `AbstractRBM`):

 Type                    | Distribution of visible units    | Distribution of hidden units
 ------------------------|----------------------------------|-----------------------------
 `BernoulliRBM`          | Bernoulli                        | Bernoulli
-`GaussianBernoulliRBM`  | Gaussian                         | Bernoulli
+`GaussianBernoulliRBM`, `GaussianBernoulliRBM2` ([6])  | Gaussian                         | Bernoulli
 `Binomial2BernoulliRBM` | Binomial distribution with n = 2 | Bernoulli
 `BernoulliGaussianRBM`  | Bernoulli                        | Gaussian

-It also contains the type `BasicDBM`, encapsulating the parameters of a DBM with Bernoulli-distributed units.
-(In the next release, it is planned to provide Multimodal DBMs.)
+### (Multimodal) Deep Boltzmann Machines

+DBMs are implemented as vectors of RBMs. `BasicDBM`s have only Bernoulli distributed nodes and therefore consist of a vector of `BernoulliRBM`s.
+DBMs with different types of visible units can be constructed by using the corresponding RBM type in the first layer.
+Actual `MultimodalDBM`s can be formed by using `PartitionedRBM`s, which is a type of `AbstractRBM` that is able to encapsulate non-connected RBMs of different types into an RBM-like layer.

+All these types of DBMs can be trained using layerwise pre-training and fine-tuning employing the mean-field approximation.
+It is also possible to estimate or calculate the likelihood for these DBM types.

 ## Overview of functions